adipurnama/todo/README.md

 # Build and Run

+## Install DynamoDB Local
+1. Before running or testing the app, you'll need install [DynamoDB Local](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html).
+2. Set `DYANMODB_HOME` in the run DynamoDB script (`run-dynamodb.sh`) in the `/scripts` directory.

+## Run as a Spring Boot App
+1. Run DynamoDB Local: `$ ./scripts/run-dynamodb.sh`
+2. Then create the Todo app's tables: `$ ./scripts/create-dynamodb-tables.sh`
-To build and run the project in place type: `$ gradle bootRun`
+3. To build and run the project in place type: `$ gradle bootRun`

+_Note: DynamoDB Local is configured to run in-memory, so these steps will need to be repeated on each run._

+## Build the App
 To just build the project type: `$ gradle build`

 For information on installing Gradle go to https://gradle.org/install